Breathing Techniques: A Guide to the Science and Methods

 The 4-7-8 breathing exercise involves you exhaling twice for each time that you inhale.
 This kind of deep breathing activates the parasympathetic nervous system and allows the body to relax.

 Since this relaxes the nervous system, it’s best use is right before bed.
-However, many advocate using the technique to relax throughout the day.
+However, many advocates using relaxation techniques throughout the day.

 As you start out, begin with a four-breath cycle.
 You can increase to an eight-breath cycle as needed after about a month of frequent practice.